Perfect Pairings & Recipes for

 • Linked Flavour Notes

-Looking at the accents that are most strongly associated with the various flavours of Marmite, we can identify other ingredients that are likely to pair well.
+Looking at the aroma accents that are most strongly associated with the various flavours of Marmite, we can identify other ingredients that are likely to pair well.

 Marmite's Harmonious Flavours And Complementary Ingredients